Updated March 20, 2020

 When you use our services, you’re trusting us with your information.
-We understand this is a big responsibility and work hard to protect your information and put you in control.
+We understand this is a big responsibility and we work hard to protect your information and put you in control.

 The information Cloudmore collects, and how that information is used, depends on how you use our services and how you manage your privacy controls.